Matt32609/5-questions-about-Malaysia/README.md

-Hello there.
+Hello there 👋

-This repository is just for fun and I am using what I was taught in the 42KL Discovery Piscine held on February 2026.
+This repository was created just for fun using what I learned during the **42KL Discovery Piscine (February 2026)**.

-The concepts that I mainly used in this mini project are:
+Concepts Used:

-- If-else statements
+* If–else statements
-- Functions
+* Functions
-- AND logic
+* Logical AND operations

-Hope you guys enjoy this mini project :)
+I hope you enjoy this mini project 🙂

+To run the program:

-To run it in the terminal , use ./(name of file).py.
+Run it in the terminal using:

+* python3 <filename>.py
+* ./<filename>.py